opencord/cord/docs/scripts/descriptions.md

 Tag applied to all built (and downloaded standalone) Docker images.

+## carrierethernet_domainid_prefix

+Domain ID prefix added to TOSCA that is used to configure the E-CORD CarrierEthernet app.

 ## ca_digest

 Name of the digest (aka "hash") algorithm used when creating CA SSL